hcsalmon1/TypeGo/README.md

 ```

 The name of the enum will be placed before each name to avoid conflicts and a function called NameToString will be auto generated.
-This is the first option, to keep the iota way still an option.
+This is the first option, to keep the iota way still possible.

 **2. enumstruct**